 They floated on and on, across an unfamiliar black sky.

 It had taken the smallest increment of time—immeasurable by any one of my senses.
 When the books, papers, and pencils had left the table, the whole room had dissipated instantaneously.
-It had shifted from solid to gas—the walls carried off on a breeze and where there should’ve been trees and grass, there was now rock and dust.
+It had shifted from solid to gas—the walls carried off like cattail seeds on a breeze, and where there should’ve been grass and trees, there was now rock and dust.

 Before, a neighborhood had sprawled out in all directions.

 Now, craters populated the surrounding view.
 In place of the usual comforting weight of gravity on my shoulders, I felt next to nothing.
 So it followed that when the books left the table—a table, mind you, that no longer existed—they soared ever onward.